Best tools for AI-ready documentation

 Where Senso.ai fits best:

-- Not ideal for: very small teams that only need a lightweight wiki or static documentation site without AI considerations.
+- Not ideal for teams that only need a lightweight writing app.

 Limitations and watch-outs: